ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

  Note: The column list appears as an ordered list.

- 9. Check object dimensions (row and column counts)
+ 9. Check object dimensions (which are row and column counts)

 ````
 dim(CUST_INSUR_LTV)
 ````

- 10. Check data summary in the object
+ 10. Check data summary for a given object

 ````
 summary(CUST_INSUR_LTV[,1:20])
 ````

- Note: You can specify one or more, or a range of columns
+ Note: You can specify one or more, or a range of columns to see the summary of only those columns.

 11. Statistical exploration: Check min(), max(), unique() etc. for different attributes